jaamo/strava2kilometrikisa/.github/CONTRIBUTING.md

 - Proposing new features
 - Becoming a maintainer

-## We Develop with Github
+## We develop with GitHub

-We use github to host code, to track issues and feature requests, as well as accept pull requests which trigger deployments.
+We use GitHub to host code, to track issues and feature requests, as well as accept pull requests which trigger deployments.

-## We Use [Github Flow](https://guides.github.com/introduction/flow/index.html), So All Code Changes Happen Through Pull Requests
+## We use [GitHub Flow](https://guides.github.com/introduction/flow/index.html), so all code changes happen through pull requests

-Pull requests are the best way to propose changes to the codebase (we use [Github Flow](https://guides.github.com/introduction/flow/index.html)).
+Pull requests are the best way to propose changes to the codebase (we use [GitHub Flow](https://guides.github.com/introduction/flow/index.html)).
 We actively welcome your pull requests:

 1. Fork the repo and create your branch from `master`.
 1. ~~If you've added code that should be tested, add tests.~~ WIP